BRU1S3R/bruisers_tips_for_OSCP/Tips.md

 I have done both and they both work just fine.

 They say that it is because of the touchiness of the Buffer Overflow exploit in the OSCP test.
-Ive done it, and it's pretty straight forward and is nothing to worry about.
+I've done it, and it's pretty straight forward and is nothing to worry about.
 NO issues with a standard updated .iso image.

 Get your .iso of your choice (When upgrading, your terminal links will break.
 Here is the fix)
     1  sudo apt update -y && sudo apt upgrade -y